-Along with her day job, Charmaine hosts her own podcast, Kulcha Shock Abroad, and serves as director of Yawd Cards, a fun game that plays homage to her Jamaican heritage.
+Along with her day job, Charmaine hosts her own podcast, Kulcha Shock Abroad, and serves as director of Yawd Cards, a fun game that pays homage to her Jamaican heritage.
 She's been to 30 countries including Costa Rica, Cuba, and Belgium.
 "Visit everywhere with an open mind," she urges.
 "Someone else may have a terrible experience and hate a country or city.
-You may go and have time time of your life!"
+You may go and have the time of your life!"

 It was an unexpected love-at-first-sight destination.
 You know those places where you get off the plane and the excitement starts but continues throughout the trip and you are devastated to leave?
 Yeah, that one!
 The food, for me, puts it in the top five places I've been.

 The beach towns are quieter and just as beautiful as many other coastal European cities.
 The people were unbelievably welcoming and nice, and as a Black woman, I never felt uncomfortable at all.

 If you are a geology or ruins junkie like me, this country is definitely a must-go.